Meadowlarke/Bibliography/Bibliography.md

 53: Intersting hemiola in piano.

+##### Chor, Ives.
+"Microtiming and Rhythmic Structures in Clave-Based Music: A Quantitative Study."
+In _Musical Rhythm in the age of Digital Reproduction,_ edited by Anne Danielsen, 37-50.
+Farnham, Surrey: Ashgate, 2010.

+39: The clave.

+-: Clave as surface rhythm.

+-: _Son_ and _rumba_ claves.

+40: Clave as rythmic framework.

+-: The _fake 1_ technique, via Jeff Pressing.

+41: Washburne.

+-: The effect of rhytmic frameworks on microtiming.

+42: The present study begins.

+-: Methods and analysis.

+43: Syncopation.

+44: Beats 2, 2.5, and 3.

+45: Beats 4.5 and 1.

+46: Analysis of microtiming of human-performed piano.

+47: Peak asynchony on beat 3 and backbeat delay.

+48:Conclusions.

 ##### Cimini, Amy.
 "Vibrating Colors and Silent Bodies.
 Music, Sound, and Silence in Maurice-Merleau-Ponty's Critique of Dualism." _Contemporary Music Review_ 31, no. 5-6 (October-December 2012): 353-370.

 > **Ponty et. al. reaiterateed mind-body duality but reemphasized the importance of the body.
 This paper looks at the differences between bodily and tacit knowledge.**